mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 # Get started with Vizro-AI
-This tutorial serves as an introduction to Vizro-AI.
-It is a step-by-step guide to help you experiment and create an initial Vizro chart using Vizro-AI, which is an English-to-visualization package.
-The goal is to provide you with the necessary knowledge to explore further into our documentation.
+This tutorial introduces you to Vizro-AI, which is an English-to-visualization package.
+In a series of steps, we will explain the basics and set you up with the knowledge to explore the package further.

 ### 1. Install Vizro and its dependencies

-If you haven't already installed Vizro-AI, follow the [installation guide](../user-guides/install.md).
+If you haven't already installed Vizro-AI and set up the API key for OpenAI, follow the [installation guide](../user-guides/install.md).

 ### 2. Open a Jupyter Notebook

 A good way to initially explore Vizro-AI is from inside a Jupyter Notebook.

 ???
-"Install and run Jupyter"

-    If you haven't used Jupyter before, you may need to install the Jupyter package.
+"If you haven't used Jupyter before..."

+    You may need to install the Jupyter package if you .
 From the terminal window:

     ```bash
     pip install jupyter